bencoveney/Milligrid/readme.md

 + A More complete set of text element styles.
 + Configurable vertical rhythm.
 + Grid elements shouldn't rely on global box-sizing.
++ All classes should have prefix and be available through mixin (breaking change).
++ Sass-lint.

 ## Release Procedure
 + Update version number in `package.json`